ejqs/dark-poole-fix/README.md

 ### 0b.
 If you want to quickly test it before editing anything, head over to the Actions tab and manually run it

+### 0c.
+Maybe check if .github/workflows/deploy.yml has the correct branch listed

 ### 1. Install dependencies

 Poole is built on Jekyll and uses its built-in SCSS compiler to generate our CSS.
 Before getting started, you'll need to install the Jekyll gem and related dependencies: